langchain-ai/langchain/templates/rag-lantern/README.md

 This template performs RAG with Lantern.

-[Lantern](https://lantern.dev/docs) is an open-source Firebase alternative.
-It is built on top of [PostgreSQL](https://en.wikipedia.org/wiki/PostgreSQL), a free and open-source relational database management system (RDBMS) and uses [lantern](https://github.com/lanterndata/lantern) to store embeddings within your tables.
+[Lantern](https://lantern.dev) is an open-source vector database built on top of [PostgreSQL](https://en.wikipedia.org/wiki/PostgreSQL).
+It enables vector search and embedding generation inside your database.

 ## Environment Setup

 Set the `OPENAI_API_KEY` environment variable to access the OpenAI models.